mcgrof/kvm-boot/README.md

 	$ kvm-boot -d # use $HOME/devel/qemu/x86_64-softmmu/qemu-system-x86_64

-# Overriding defaults with environment variables
+# Overriding defaults with environment variables for kvm-boot

 You can override many default parameters by just using environment variables.
 We enable this mechanism to be able to allow for customizations without